autolab/Autolab/docs/features/formatted-feedback.md

 # Formatted Feedback

 Autograding feedback plays an important role in a student's Autolab experience.
 Good feedback provided by autograders can really enhance a student's learning.
-As of Summer 2020, Autolab includes the formatted feedback feature by [Jala Alamin](https://github.com/alamijal).
+As of Summer 2020, Autolab includes the formatted feedback feature by <a href="https://github.com/alamijal" target="_blank">Jala Alamin</a>.
 The feature was originally introduced in Washington State University Vancouver's version of Autolab.

 Using formatted feedback requires a prior understanding of how Autolab's autograders work, as per the [Guide for Lab Authors](/lab/#writing-autograders).
 The formatted feedback feature is an **optional extension** of the default feedback.
 It comes in a staged fashion, allowing differing levels of adoption.

 The next few sections are meant to be read in order, with each following section introducing a more complex usage of the formatted feedback feature than the previous.
-Experimenting the [hellocat](https://github.com/autolab/Autolab/tree/master/examples/hellocat) example code is another way to familiarize with the formatted feedback.
+Experimenting with the <a href="https://github.com/autolab/Autolab/tree/master/examples/hellocat" target="_blank">hellocat</a> example code is another way to familiarize with the formatted feedback.

 ### Default Feedback